Sorry, you need to enable JavaScript to visit this website.

 In February 2021 the Irish Government published A White Paper to End Direct Provision and to Establish a New International Protection Support Service.
 The Government plans to replace the Direct Provision system with an international protection system over the next four years with a two-phased approach that plans to close all Direct Provision centres by the end of 2024.

 In December 2021, the Department of Justice launched a new landmark scheme to assist long-term undocumented migrants in Ireland.
-This will allow eligible applicants to remain and reside in the State and become Irish residents.
+This allows eligible applicants to remain and reside in the State and become Irish residents.

 Main concept

-Ireland uses a long-standing definition of poverty and social-inclusion and this is set out in the Roadmap for Social Inclusion 2020-2025 but originates in the National Anti-Poverty Strategy, 1997;
+Ireland uses a definition of poverty and social-inclusion that is set out in the Roadmap for Social Inclusion 2020-2025, but originates in the National Anti-Poverty Strategy, 1997;

 ‘People are living in poverty if their income and resources (material, cultural and social) are so inadequate as to preclude them from having a standard of living which is regarded as acceptable by Irish society generally.
 As a result of inadequate income and resources, people may be excluded and marginalised from participating in activities which are considered the norm for other people in society.’